 Some people take drugs or alcohol to give them a high; I go and see stand-up comedy.
 Everything that I am today and everything that is dear to me can be linked to the art of stand-up comedy.
 If it wasn’t for Australian comedian, Adam Hills, I wouldn’t have accepted my disability, I wouldn’t have become as confident and most importantly I wouldn’t have my best friend.

-Comedy has given me the tools to be able to stand-up for what I believe in and rethink a lot of my assumptions about the world.
-Without comedy I may still have the misconceptions about many things including Muslims, gays and burlesque.
-I wouldn’t have broadened my horizons, to be more accepting then I was before.
+Comedy has given me the tools to be able to stand up for what I believe in and rethink a lot of my assumptions about the world.
+Without comedy, I may still have the misconceptions about many things including Muslims, gays and burlesque.
+I wouldn’t have broadened my horizons, to be more accepting than I was before.

 The one thing I collect comedy for is: friendship.
 The Melbourne International Comedy Festival was the first place I felt like I was a part of a community.
 Because of my limited abilities and ‘skewed look on the world’ I always felt like I was searching for a group of people that accepted me for looking at the world in a different way because they did too.
 I learnt soon that comedy comes in all shapes and sizes, and also that each comedian has their own gripe in the world that they use comedy as a coping mechanism.
 I was taken under the wing of Tim Ferguson and encouraged that I could do comedy and that because ‘I have a goldmine of material, I would be doing the industry a great disservice if I didn’t at least give it a try.’

-Through comedy I have collect and found many great ideas and simple exclamations for the simplest things in life.
-Through comedy I have found friends, had many great experiences but most of all through comedy I accepted myself.
+Through comedy, I have collected and found many great ideas and simple exclamations for the simplest things in life.
+Through comedy, I have found friends, and had many great experiences but most of all through comedy I accepted myself.